 6. It’s a numbers game – Buyers at this level are concerned with margins, bottom lines and ROI.
 Know how your product will fit into their existing structure and contribute to their business.

 7. Create a memorable experience – you only have a short period of time to make a lasting impression, so make each second count.

 8. Know the business you’re representing inside out – consider in advance what questions you may be asked, and be prepared to answer them all.

 9. Less is more – Buyers can meet up to 20 Suppliers in one day, so make sure your marketing collateral is snappy, informative and easy to take home.

 10. Use every opportunity to network – Awards Dinners and Conferences attached to Meet the Buyer events provide an invaluable chance to bump into Buyers that aren’t necessarily part of your meeting schedule.
 Following and engaging with attendees on social media is another possible way of gaining new prospects, even if you don’t actually meet them on the day.

-Over the last decade, Allegra’s Supply & Innovation Day has established itself as Europe’s largest and most effective business development platform for key industry suppliers and operators in the coffee shop chain and foodservice sectors.
+Over the last decade, ECS’s Supply & Innovation Day has established itself as Europe’s largest and most effective business development platform for key industry suppliers and operators in the coffee shop chain and foodservice sectors.

 Join 400 industry leaders and secure your place at this year’s event – 17 – 19 October 2022 – by contacting us now.